tylervalentine/mirrulations/docs/mongo_collections.md

 ```

 ## Documents
-This collection contains the documents associated with dockets and the total size is 701,939,712.
+This collection contains the documents associated with dockets.
 This collection is nested with multuple dictionaries.
 Below is an example of a docket:

 ```